NSkhaldi/Content_processor/README.md

 An output should normally look like:
 ```
-It is :  01:54:14 12/14/20.  the next output is in 10 s.
+It is :  13:31:58 12/14/20.  the next output is in 10 s.

-Hosts that connected to  Hannibal in the last 10 s are:  Counter({'Steeve': 2, 'Hannibal': 1, 'Hanny': 1})
+Hosts that connected to  Hannibal in the last 10 s are:  {'Hannibal': 1}

-Hosts that received connection from Hannibal in the last 10 s are:  Counter({'Hannibal': 1, 'Hanny': 1, 'Steeve': 1})
+Hosts that received connection from Hannibal in the last 10 s are:  {'Steeve': 3, 'Hanny': 1, 'Hannibal': 1}

-the hostname that generated most connections in the last 10 s is:  [('Hanny', 4)]
+The hostname that generated most connections in the last 10 s is:  {'Hannibal': 5}
 ```

 ## Running the tests